PyDataLondon/pydatalondon.github.io/index.md

 ## PyData London Conference 2017

 We are pleased to announce that the Pydata London Conference will be held over the weekend of 5-7 May.
-For more details, please head over to our [conference website](http://pydata.org/london2017/).
-We are currently accepting talk proposals until 24 February, 2017.
+Our call for proposal has now closed, and the review committee is busily putting together a fantastic schedule for this year's conference.
+We will announce speakers and ticket sales soon - watch this space!

 ## About us